Cultural Jambalaya’s Strategic Partners

 Cultural Jambalaya is proud to have strategic alliances with several organizations that share our mission of advancing multicultural and ethnic diversity.
-Together, we cross-promote each other’s educational programs, including Cultural Jambalaya’s award-winning “Windows & Mirrors” educational video series.
-These relationships aim to expand our reach so we may broaden world views of new teachers, students, organizations and communities.
+These relationships cross-promote our educational programs and expand our reach to new teachers, students, organizations and communities.
+Use the tabs to the right to view each organization.

 Operation Respect is a nonprofit organization dedicated to providing children and youth educational training and experiences that can help them become compassionate, respectful, ethical and civically engaged adults.
 To help create and sustain positive school climates, Operation Respect incorporates Social-Emotional Learning (SEL) curricula blended with community-building music in its free Don’t Laugh at Me program.
 Over the past two decades an estimated 22,000 schools have utilized the program throughout America and the world.
 Operation Respect’s tools help to foster peace, acceptance and harmony amongst children and youth, as well as adults who inform and influence their lives.